Burwood/BCS_Portal_User_Guide/admin-guide-images/Burwood_GCP_Portal_Updates1.18.2021.md

 <br>

-# Mass Upates on the Projects Selector
+# Mass Updates on the Projects Selector

 <br>
 You are now able to use the Shift and/or Control keys to select multiple projects and make updates to the following fields: